wp-plugins/ad-injection/readme.txt

 = I have configured four Google AdSense ad units but only three are showing.
 Why? =

 Google's AdSense TOS only allow allow three ad units, and three link units per page.
 If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
 Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.

-= What if I am using an incompatible caching plugin? =

-Don't worry - everything will still work except for:

-1. Filtering ads based on the IP address of the visitor.
-2. Filtering the ads based on the HTTP referrer of the visitor.

-If you aren't interested in these features then it doesn't matter!
-Just make sure you tick the box to say that you to use 'Direct static ad insertion' on the Ad Injection settings screen.

 = How can I show different ads for different categories? =